ObjectIsAdvantag/sparkbot-starterkit/README.md

-# CiscoSpark NodeJS Starter Kit
+# Yet Another Unofficial CiscoSpark NodeJS Bot StarterKit

 A minimal NodeJS Starter Kit to create your own [CiscoSpark](https://ciscospark.com/) bot, with few dependencies (Express that's it) and goal to keep it as at a minimum.
 Started after [@CiscoDevNet SmartCity Paris](https://twitter.com/hashtag/devnethackathon) and @TADHack London hackathons, to bootstrap dev teams in minutes.

+New to Cisco Spark ?
+start with the [Web Client](https://web.ciscospark.com/) (signup, enjoy the free chat, with end to end securiy and integrated video).

 Quick setup :
 - run the sparkbot